5 MIN READ

 Here’s a small sampling of travel companies that offer discounts to veterans and military personnel:

-- United Airlines offers a 5% discount to military veterans, active duty service members and their families in the U.S. and Canada.
+- United Airlines offers up to 5% discount to military veterans, active duty service members and their families in the U.S. and Canada.

 - JetBlue also offers a 5% discount for veterans and a special military fare for active-duty personnel not traveling on orders.
 JetBlue also waives baggage fees for active-duty personnel and dependents.

 - Amtrak offers a 15% discount to veterans and family members traveling by train.